fgregg/fgregg.github.io/thoughts/shared_services.md

 become available at the scale necessary.

 * In 2011, the City put crime report data on the city's data portal
+* In 2012, DataMade started scraping police settlement data from the City Council's website
 * In 2013, Elliot Ramos of WBEZ, with the ACLU, make the first successful FOIA of CPD contact cards
 * In 2015, Tracy Siska receives 10 years of criminal conviction data